 What is involved if you are interested in taking part?

-We really appreciate your interest as we are reliant on volunteers like yourself to be involved in developing solutions to keep people active.
+We really appreciate your interest as we are reliant on volunteers like yourself to be involved in developing solutions to help people remain active.

 The gaitQ team